CitizensFoundation/policy-synth/agents/docs/src/agents/problems/ranking/rateWebRootCauses.md

 # RateWebRootCausesProcessor

 The `RateWebRootCausesProcessor` class is responsible for rating web root causes.
-It extends the `BaseProcessor` class and utilizes the `RootCauseWebPageVectorStore` to store and process web page data related to root causes.
+It extends the `BaseProlemSolvingAgent` class and utilizes the `RootCauseWebPageVectorStore` to store and process web page data related to root causes.

 ## Properties